armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

 ## Deploy a Spinnaker instance

-Before you deploy Spinnaker, you must create a persistent storage source for Spinnaker to use to store application settings and configured pipelines.
+Before you deploy Spinnaker, you must create a persistent storage source for Spinnaker to use to store app settings and configured pipelines.
 You can find a list of supported external storage providers in the open source Spinnaker [About External Storage](https://spinnaker.io/setup/install/storage/#about-external-storage) documentation.

 ### Single manifest file option

+>This example assumes you installed the Operator in `basic` mode and want to deploy Spinnaker into the `spinnaker-operator` namespace.

 {{< tabs name="deploy-spinnaker-manifest" >}}
 {{% tab name="Spinnaker"%}}

 You can find the basic `spinnakerservice.yml` manifest file in `/spinnaker-operator/deploy/spinnaker/basic/`.

 You need to specify persistent storage details and the version to deploy before you can use the manifest to deploy Spinnaker.
 The following example uses an AWS S3 bucket.
 You can find configuration for other storage types in the [Persistent Storage]({{< ref "persistent-storage" >}}) reference.

 You can see the list of Spinnaker versions on the Spinnaker [Versions](https://spinnaker.io/community/releases/versions/) page.